Accessibility Strategies in the Brightspace Content Tool

 Be reasonable with using italics (and all caps), which can be interpreted as shouting.

 If you use color, ensure enough contrast between foreground and background.
-D2L will give you a AA WCAG ratio when you choose color.
+Brightspace will give you a AA WCAG ratio when you choose color.
 Your text might be illegible if you see a "cross" icon.

 Select a color